 Article

-10 Universal Design Principles That Every Web Developer Should Know
+10 Universal Design Principles Every Web Developer Should Know

 Whether you're designing a website, a mobile app, or a physical product, the principles of good design are universal.
-They are the foundational concepts that help us create experiences that are not just beautiful, but also intuitive, effective, and enjoyable to use.
-As a web developer and designer, I rely on these principles every day.
-Here are ten of the most important ones that can elevate any project.
+As a web developer and web designer in the Philippines, I've discovered that these foundational concepts are essential for creating experiences that are not just visually stunning, but also intuitive, effective, and enjoyable to use.
+The best Filipino web designers don't just make things look pretty—they craft experiences that solve problems and delight users.
+Here are ten essential design principles that can elevate any project, whether you're a seasoned web developer or just starting your journey in digital design.

 1. Balance